ganarganar/pos/l10n_ar_pos_einvoice_receipt/README.rst

 #.
 Go the point of sale that you want to configure, click the three vertical dots, and then "Settings".
 #.
 Under the "Bills & Receipts" section you must check the option "Invoice by default".

+To automatically download a copy of the generated invoice:

+#.
+Go to *Point of sale > Dashboard*.
+#.
+Go the point of sale that you want to configure, click the three vertical dots, and then "Settings".
+#.
+Under the "Bills & Receipts" section you must check the option "PDF invoice download".

 To show or hide the cashier info on the receipt:

 #.
 Go to *Point of sale > Dashboard*.